UAE gamers want in on multi-billion-dollar industry | Malay Mail

 In an effort to diversify its oil-dependent economy and boost its soft power, the United Arab Emirates and its legion of young expats have in recent years jumped into a range of sectors, including sports and technology.

-The global games and interactive media industry grew 12 per cent to US$139.9 billion (RM579.3 billion) last year, according to US-based data analytics company Nielsen.
+The global games and interactive media industry grew 12 per cent to US$139.9 billion (RM579 billion) last year, according to US-based data analytics company Nielsen.

 Meanwhile in the Gulf, the gaming market is expected to reach US$821 million this year, with the UAE and Saudi Arabia the biggest players, according to consulting firm Strategy&.